killian-mannarelli/caxbookings/README.md

 ### Setup-Dev

-To setup the project in dev you need to be located in the `/CAxBooking_django_react/frontend` folder and run
+To set up the project in dev you need to be located in the `/CAxBooking_django_react/frontend` folder and run

 ```
 npm run init